srele96/sk-experiments/cpp/experiments/employee_factory/README.md

 This sample attempts to achieve a few goals:

+- Use as many best practises as possible to implement sample real life scenario.
 - Simulate somewhat real sample of building C++ projects.
 We achieve that using CMake build system.
 - Split program using multiple files.
 Build system provides us to split program in modular way.
 - Use design document to define solution that we are going to implement.
 Well defined solution using english description eases the implementation.